 When dealing with large national/multi-national companies, we expect the same commitment to anti-slavery practices including a satisfactory modern slavery statement and supply chain due diligence.

-To minimise the risks of slavery and human trafficking at James Hall & Company Ltd and our supply chains, we aim to give training, where necessary to all relevant members of staff.
-This is continued to be renewed/updated on an annual basis.
+To minimise the risks of slavery and human trafficking at James Hall and Company Ltd and our supply chains, we aim to give training, where necessary to all relevant members of staff.

 In order to monitor the effectiveness of the steps we have taken to stop slavery and trafficking taking place in our business and supply chains, we will use the following performance indicators for the financial year ahead:

 Ø We will review, invest and continue to communicate our policies to our workforce setting out our stance in relation to modern slavery, especially in the key areas of our business;